twilio-labs/function-templates/funlet-whisper/README.md

 2. Environment: `FUNLET_WHISPER_HUMAN_CHECK` environment property
 3. Script: `MY_HUMAN_CHECK` constant

-### Caller

-Text string, the caller's phone number.

-1. Event: `From` or `Caller` property provided by the Twilio Voice event

 ### Digits (Stage 2)

 Stage 2: When one or several digits have been pressed.